Dyikot/PodcastClient/README.md

 Podcast Client is a web application for managing and consuming audio and video podcasts.

 ### Current Features
+- Podcasts can be explored on the main page
 - Add podcasts via RSS feed
 - Audio and video podcast support
 - Multi-language interface (English, Russian)